ovidiusimionica/openshift-ansible-installer/README.md

 ### Configure ssh access keys

 create a folder under project root directory "keys".
-For each node of the cluster there must be its ssh key in this folder namede like this:
+For each node of the cluster there must be its ssh key in this folder named like this:
 ```bash
 master.key
 node01.key